Dirac231/ADEN/README.md

 ## What is this?
-ADEN is a local enumeration script for active directory environments, it is a carefully put together merge of several enumeration and exploitation projects:
+ADEN is a local enumeration script for active directory environments, it is a merge of several enumeration and exploitation projects:

 - PowerView
 - PowerMad